F-Secure Freedome is one of the biggest VPN companies out there.

 You can also download a free, five-day trial for your computer or mobile device.

-You can pay with all major credit cards, PayPal, IDEAL, or even a wire transfer.
+You can buy their software with all major credit cards, PayPal, IDEAL, or even a wire transfer.

-They don’t accept any anonymous payment options like cryptocurrencies yet, though.
+They don’t accept any anonymous payment methods like cryptocurrencies yet, though.

 F-Secure will also throw in a 30-day money-back guarantee.
 But only if you purchase through their website (and not through a reseller or partner).

 It’s easy to use and pretty quick.
 But there are limitations with torrenting, P2P and Netflix.
 Your server locations are limited, and there’s no kill switch offered.